LucasDelfino92/morrowindsharp/main.md

 ### Additional MCP patches

-> This section includes patches for mods from the guide add-on.
+> ℹ️ This section includes patches for mods from the guide add-on.

 We installed the Morrowind Code Patch in the **Setup** page.
 However, certain mods installed in this guide require specific patches to work as intended.